datacamp-content/courses-introduction-to-shell/chapter5.md

 But since the commands you type in are just text, you can store them in files for the shell to run over and over again.
-To start exploring this powerful capability, put the following command in a file called `headers.sh`:
+To start exploring this powerful capability, you could put the following command in a file called `headers.sh`:

 ```{shell}
 head -n 1 seasonal/*.csv
 ```

 This command selects the first row from each of the CSV files in the `seasonal` directory.
-Once you have created this file, you can run it by typing:
+Once you have created the file `headers.sh`, you can run it by typing:

 ```{shell}